 A northern mockingbird perches among the vibrant red plants of the Living Legacy Landscape at Leopold's Preserve.

 Teachers and students pose outside the Thoroughfare Colored/North Fork School in 1909.

 American Indians traveled through this area from as early as 10,500 years ago.
 Stone tools recovered from archeological sites on the property reflect how people adapted to their changing climate and resources.
 The discovery of one Early Woodland Period projectile point suggests that Indian peoples continued utilizing this landscape until at least 2,500 years ago.

 Following the Civil War, the area experienced growth.
-Roads were constructed and the railroad continued to pass through Leopold’s.
+Roads were constructed and the railroad continued to pass through the Preserve.
 The nearby Village of Thoroughfare had been established in 1828, populated largely by free African Americans who worked at Chapman’s Mill.
-After the Civil War, newly freed African Americans settled in the area, forming new communities with schools, churches and cemeteries.
+Newly freed African Americans settled in the area, forming new communities with schools, churches and cemeteries.
 The Thoroughfare Colored/ North Fork School was opened in 1885 and was one of the first public schools for Prince William County’s African American children.
 It stood just inside the northwest corner of today’s Leopold’s Preserve.
 The school operated until 1936, when Thoroughfare’s African American children were bussed to nearby Antioch-Northfork Elementary School.

 As the population increased along the Route 15 and Route 55 corridors in the Haymarket area, farmers sold their property.
-New residential communities including The Villages of Piedmont emerged, bringing new communities and activities to this historic area.
+New residential communities including The Villages of Piedmont emerged, bringing new residents and activities to this historic landscape.

 Green and Hester Pinkard lived on the land that is now Leopold's Preserve beginning in the 1880s.
 The couple is buried in the Pinkard family cemetery on the south side of the Preserve, accessible from Pinkard's Loop.
 Photo provided by Ann Wilson.